-Check the electrical system for wear or loose connections, and repair if necessary.
-Inspect tail light lenses and inspect bulbs and sockets for excessive rust and corrosion.
-Coat metal base of bulb with a die-electric grease or spray with WD-40.
+Check the electrical system as to condition or loose connections, and repair if necessary.
+Inspect running lights' lenses and inspect bulbs and sockets for corrosion.
+Coat metal base of bulb with a die-electric grease.

 Examine the entire trailer and running gear for signs of cracking or metal fatigue.
-Repair weld cracks, and tighten any loose bolts and screws.
-Check the frame for signs of bending or swaying due to overloading.
+Welds and cracks should be repaired by a qualified person, and any loose bolts and screws tightened.
+Overloading may cause structural deformations of your trailer.
+Regularly inspect your trailer.
 If rust has formed on the trailer, remove it by sanding and paint the bare spots to match the trailer.
 Repair or replace worn or misadjusted bunks or rollers.

 Inspect the winch and fastening hook for wear.
 Check tie-downs for fraying.
 Loosen or remove tie-downs.
 Lubricate the winch, the coupler, all rollers and pivot points.
-Check the safety chains for weak links, safety cables for frayed wire and faulty hooks.
+Check the safety chains for weak links, the safety cables for frayed wire and faulty hooks.